OpenAI Agents SDK Budget Control (Python)

 result = await Runner.run(agent, input="What is budget authority?", hooks=hooks)

 print(result.final_output)That's it — every LLM call and tool invocation in the agent run is now budget-guarded.
 If the budget is exhausted, BudgetExceededError is raised before the call is made.
-Read on for production patterns with tool risk mapping and pre-run guardrails.
+Read on for production patterns with tool estimate mapping and pre-run guardrails.

 How it works